The Ubud Handbook « Cinema Paradiso ~ Bali's Seat in the History of Indonesian Cinema

 Indonesia isn't a poor country.

 You want raw material for a documentary?
-Backcloth for a historical drop?
-Just start walking, and take your pick of the threads and diamonds at the sides of the road.
+Backcloth for a historical number?
+Just start walking, and take your pick of the threads and diamonds from the sides of the dusty roads.

 It's easy.
 As Happy says:

 – "Indonesia isn't just made up of seven hearts or seven faces or seven islands.
 There are a thousand islands, a thousand faces all wanting their stories to be told.
 We are a country rich beyond words.
 We have the instinctive artistic talent, and we are ready to start talking – now."

 © 2021 John Storey.
 All Rights Reserved.